kamansoft/laravel-blame/README.md

 ```
 This command creates a new laravel user to be used when no user can be retrived with Auth::user().

-When runned with a value throug the optional "--key" param:
+When run with a value through the optional "--key" param:
 ```bash
 php artisan blame:set:systemuser --key=some_user_id
 ```
-The command will check if a user with that id exists and if not it will try to create one with that id.
+The command will check if a user with that id exists, and if not, it will try to create one with that id.

-In both cases the command will set the created system user primary key or id in the project .env file as BLAME_SYSTEM_USER_ID.
+In both cases, the command will set the created system user primary key or id in the project .env file as BLAME_SYSTEM_USER_ID.